-At the end of the semester, you will also receive via email a brief questionnaire from the FYE Office about your experiences teaching in the program.
+At the end of the semester, you will also be invited to give feedback of the program via email, inperson, and/or by a brief questionnaire.
 We appreciate timely return of these questionnaires, as they help us identify potential improvements to the program and assist us with overall assessment.